sancas/generator-aspnet-mvc/README.md

 $ npm install -g generator-aspnetmvc
 ```

-If you want to use Compass:
+If you want to use Compass as a sass compiler:

 ```
 $ gem install compass